Connect to Azure virtual networks from Azure Logic Apps by using an integration service environment (ISE)

 An ISE has increased limits on run duration, storage retention, throughput, HTTP request and response timeouts, message sizes, and custom connector requests.
 For more information, see Limits and configuration for Azure Logic Apps.
 To learn more about ISEs, see Access to Azure Virtual Network resources from Azure Logic Apps.

 This article shows how to complete these tasks:

-Make sure any necessary ports on a virtual network are open so that traffic can travel through your integration service environment (ISE) across the subnets in that virtual network.
+Make sure any necessary ports on your virtual network are open so that traffic can travel through your ISE across the subnets in that virtual network.

 An Azure subscription.
 If you don't have an Azure subscription, sign up for a free Azure account.

-Your virtual network must have four empty subnets for deploying and creating resources in your ISE.
+Your virtual network must have four empty subnets for creating and deploying resources in your ISE.
 You can create these subnets in advance, or you can wait until you create your ISE where you can create subnets at the same time.
 Learn more about subnet requirements.

 Make sure that your virtual network makes these ports available so your ISE works correctly and stays accessible.